gvbl/Text-A-Pic/README.md

-# TextAPic-Public
+# Text-A-Pic

-Public pages for Text-A-Pic
+An Android app that sends pictures by text message.